chris-martin/chris-martin.org/in/posts/2009-06-19-math-lament/post.md

 The big question everyone had in middle-to-high school mathematics classes was "When am I ever going to use this?"
 Those few who had interest in the subject tried to justify the existence of math class.
 But we were completely wrong.
-You asked the right quesion, and the answer was: Never.
+You asked the right question, and the answer was: Never.
 Your time is being wasted, and you are being frustrated needlessly, because they are teaching all the wrong things.